panglesd/presentations/blog/blog.md

   set_style i Visibility "visible"
 ```

-So, this piece of code, which looks exactly like a regular forward script apart from two symbols, actually returns a "reverted script", which restores the old values for each of the three style properties.
+This piece of code, which looks exactly like a regular forward script apart from two symbols, actually returns a "reverted script", which restores the old values for each of the three style properties.

 Let's conclude this part with a comparison of the approach from past-self and present self: